 Submissions will be considered year-round, but the deadline for acceptance for the sixteenth volume will be February 1, 2020.
 Articles are accepted on a rolling basis, so the volume may be full by that time.
-Submissions will be reviewed first by at least members of the Journal of Animal and Natural Resource Law Editorial Board, including the editor-in-chief, and then by the peer-review committee of law professor and writers, to assure quality of scholarship.
+Submissions will be reviewed first by at least members of the Animal and Natural Resource Law Review Editorial Board, including the editor-in-chief, and then by the peer-review committee of law professor and writers, to assure quality of scholarship.

 Electronic copies of articles should be submitted to the editor-in-chief at firstname.lastname@example.org.
 Articles may also be submitted through the Expresso article management system.
 Articles of any length will be considered, but the Journal aims to include several articles consisting of a minimum of thirty pages.
 We request that authors use footnotes, which should conform to the latest edition of The Bluebook: A Uniform System of Citation.